Instagram influencer and Reitmans reach agreement over ‘Mom, I’m fine’ - Montreal | Globalnews.ca

 Instagram influencer and Reitmans reach agreement over ‘Mom, I’m fine’

-Reitmans retailer and influencer Jonathan Kubben have reached an agreement over their slogan dispute.
+Reitmans retailer and influencer Jonathan Kubben have reached an agreement over their ongoing slogan dispute.

-The company will transfer the trademark application for ‘Mom, I’m fine’ in Canada to Kubben, said Lynda Newcomb, Chief Resources Officer of Reitmans on Friday.
+On Friday, the company announced that it will transfer the trademark application for ‘Mom, I’m fine’ in Canada to Kubben.

 READ MORE: Instagram influencer protests outside Reitmans head office over ‘Mom, I’m fine’ campaign

-The social media star documents his travels around the world, posting pictures with a sign that reads ‘Mom, I’m fine’ from around the globe.
+The social media content creator has been documenting his travels around the world for several years, posting pictures with a sign that reads ‘Mom, I’m fine’ from around the globe.

-“I sold my car, I quit my job, I sold everything to create a concept and to travel the world,” Kubben said.
-“If I was jumping out of a plane, swimming with sharks, I would have the same message for my mom,” the Belgian native said.
+“I sold my car, I quit my job, I sold everything to create a concept to travel the world,” Kubben said.
+“If I was jumping out of a plane, swimming with sharks, I would have the same message for my mom,” said the Belgian native.

-As Kubben amassed his 360,000 following, his ‘Mom, I’m fine’ sign became his viral brand.
+As Kubben amassed his following of 360,000, his ‘Mom, I’m fine’ sign became his viral brand.
 Kubben even turned the slogan into a clothing brand.

 Before Kubben could produce and sell his products, however, he said Reitmans released items with the same printed slogan for a 2018 Mother’s Day campaign.